Detecting-Crisis-Language-Reddit-Posts/.github/README.md

 CITE papers, documentations, etc.

+---

 ## 🙏 **Acknowledgements** (Optional but encouraged)

 We would like to thank Manav Desai, our AI Studio coach, for his immense support and patience throughout our project development and modeling process.
 We would also like to thank our challenge advisors, Zachary Allen, Anita Nti, and Dr. Nikki, for their valuable feedback and critiques, which helped us grow.

----

-## 🙏 **Acknowledgements** (Optional but encouraged)

-Thank your Challenge Advisor, host company representatives, TA, and others who supported your project.